 Upcoming Friday the 13th dates

-The 13th of January and October fall on a Friday in 2023.
+The 13th of June falls on a Friday in 2025.
 Don’t be spooked by the Friday the 13th superstitions, and instead, do something fun on the 13th to honor the “spirit” of the day.

 Check out these fun ideas, including special deals on Friday the 13th in Columbus